Fifth disease is a viral infection common in children. The infection results in a mild rash on the face, trunk, and

 People With Chronic Anemia

 Fifth disease can cause more severe symptoms if you have sickle cell disease or other types of chronic anemia .
 You may develop a severe anemia.
-This is dangerously low level of red blood cells.
+This is a dangerously low level of red blood cells.
 The anemia will require treatment.
 It may include hospitalization and blood transfusions.

 People With Immune Problems

 Weakened immune systems can lead to a more severe infection.
 If you have immune problems, special medical care may be advised.
 This may include preventive treatment with antibodies.